 Olot Volcanoes.
 You must be wandering: what? volcanoes in Catalonia?
 Yes!
 But don’t worry: the ones in la Garrotxa volcanic zone natural park they aren’t active anymore and haven’t been for centuries.
 However, their cones can still be clearly identified, and they create some unique landscapes and offer easy hiking opportunities for families.
 You’ll need to get there by car, though, or take the bus to Olot and then taxi to the natural park (make sure to ask the driver to pick you up at a later time).
 In high season the bus to Santa Pau also stops there.
 I recommend the walk around the beech tree forest (great foliage in Autumn!), then connecting with the trails that go to the Croscat volcano (unique lunar landscape of what was once used as a mineral mine) and the Santa Margarida volcano, with a hermitage inside.

-But wait!
+AND BONUS!
 Did you know that the St. James Path also has a Catalan branch?
-Share this post using the buttons below to learn more about the Catalan path of the most famous backpacking in Spain:

 Camí de Sant Jaume.
 In the Middle Ages, the Camino de Santiago started where ever you lived as soon as you made the decision to pilgrim to Santiago de Compostela.
 So while now the Northern paths of the Saint James trail are the most famous ones, they weren’t really the only ones.
 Pilgrims arriving from the Mediterranean and the North of Africa would arrive to Catalonia by ship, then start cross Spain stopping at any relevant cathedral or monastery on their way.
 The paths they used have now been recovered and signposted, and while you won’t find as many hostels and services as you’ll find in the North of Spain, they are a wonderful way of going off the beaten path and explore the profound Catalonia – worth it even if you choose to just do a small section of it.
 One path starts near the French border in Port de la Selva with its Monastery of Sant Pere de Rodes, and takes you inland past Figueres, Girona, Vic, Manresa, Montserrat, and then on to the border with Aragon near Lleida.
 Another one starts in Tarragona and visits the Cistercian monasteries of Santes Creus, Poblet and Vallbona de les Monges before reaching the fruit tree fields of Lleida.
 BTW, the path that connects Barcelona with Montserrat was a third option for pilgrims!